JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 Image height and width are needed to decode the compressed RLE mask representation.

-The Compressed RLE Mask is the same format used by coco and pycocotools.
+The Compressed RLE Mask is the same format used by coco, pycocotools and mots.

 An example of a tracker result file looks like this: